Business owners looking to accept credit cards have sevaral low cost options, including Square, Clover and Paypal.

-What are some low-cost options to process credit cards for my business?
+What are some low-cost options for processing credit card transactions?

 Dear Your Business Credit,